 Our education pack offers information, personal stories and activities which link across curriculum subjects.
 With lesson ideas centred on Malawi and the UN’s Sustainable Development Goals, this resource brings global citizenship values into the classroom.

 If you want to connect your class or school with children in Malawi, we will work with you to make it rewarding for all involved.

-Learn about Malawi and use some of the activities, or create your own lesson plans with the information.
+Learn about Malawi, the UN Sustainable Development Goals, the importance of global citizenship, and find new ways to fundraise and become an Open Arms student ambassador with this pack.
 Together we can raise interest in how we can improve outcomes for children and give them a good start to school.Find out more

 What teachers say